 The APPEL operations team can be contacted during office hours at email@example.com or 01-4025129 if you have any queries or concerns.

-APPEL holds a number of live training events for Supervisors, Preceptors, and Senior Preceptors in preparation for placements beginning.
+APPEL holds training webinars for Supervisors, Preceptors, and Senior Preceptors in preparation for placements beginning.
+Details of these webinars will be shared with trainers in advance of each placement period.

 The APPEL Online Trainer Training Programme allows Supervisors, Preceptors, and Senior Preceptors to complete the required training when and where it suits them.
 The APPEL training programme is open to all pharmacists and to anyone involved in supervising APPEL students on placement.
 If you are interested in completing your training online, please contact firstname.lastname@example.org.